dsgrid/dsgrid/docs/source/overview.rst

 Datasets are fully documented via the dimensions they use, as well as the dimension and dataset config files.
-Datasets are submitted to and stored by dsgrid in specific schemas that use the .parquet data format.
+Datasets are submitted to and stored by dsgrid in specific schemas that use the .parquet data format (See :ref:`dsgrid Data Structure`).

+There are three types of dsgrid datasets:

+1. ``Benchmark``
+2. ``Historical``
+3. ``Sector Model``

+Datasets can be registered outside of a project, however, to be used by a project, they must be submitted to the project and pass all project validations/meet all project expectations.

 .. _Dimension Overview: